mitre/emass_client/src/ruby_client/docs/SystemsApi.md

 api_instance = EmassClient::SystemsApi.new
 opts = {
-  include_package: true, # Boolean | **Include Package**:  Indicates if additional packages information is retrieved for queried system.
-  registration_type: 'registration_type_example', # String | **Registration Type**: Filter record by selected registration type (single value or comma delimited values).  *Available values:* assessAndAuthorize, assessOnly, guest, regular, functional, cloudServiceProvider, commonControlProvider
+  coams_id: 'coams_id_example', # String | **COAMS ID**: Filter query by Cyber Operational Attributes Management System (COAMS).
   ditpr_id: 'ditpr_id_example', # String | **DITPR ID**: Filter query by DoD Information Technology (IT) Portfolio Repository (DITPR).
-  coams_id: 'coams_id_example', # String | **COAMS ID**: Filter query by Cyber Operational Attributes Management System (COAMS).
-  policy: 'diacap', # String | **System Policy**: Filter query by system policy.
-If no value is specified and more than one policy is available, the default return is the RMF policy information.
-  include_ditpr_metrics: true, # Boolean | **Include DITPR**: Indicates if DITPR metrics are retrieved.
-This query string parameter can only be used in conjunction with the following parameters:<br>   <ul>     <li>registrationType</li>     <li>policy</li>   </ul>
   include_decommissioned: true, # Boolean | **Include Decommissioned Systems**: Indicates if decommissioned systems are retrieved.
 If no value is specified, the default returns true to include decommissioned systems.
+  include_ditpr_metrics: true, # Boolean | **Include DITPR**: Indicates if DITPR metrics are retrieved.
+This query string parameter cannot be used in conjunction with the following parameters:   - includePackage   - ditprId   - coamsId  If no value is specified, the default returns false to not include DITPR Metrics.
+  include_package: true, # Boolean | **Include Package**:  Indicates if additional packages information are retrieved for queried system.
+If no value is specified, the default returns false to not include package information
+  policy: 'diacap', # String | **System Policy**: Filter query by system policy.
+If no value is specified, the default returns RMF policy information for dual-policy systems.
+  registration_type: 'registration_type_example', # String | **Registration Type**: Filter record by selected registration type (single value or comma delimited values).  *Available values:* assessAndAuthorize, assessOnly, guest, regular, functional, cloudServiceProvider, commonControlProvider
-  reports_for_scorecard: true # Boolean | **DoD Cyber Hygiene Scorecard**: Indicates if the system reports to the DoD Cyber Hygiene Scorecard.
+  reports_for_scorecard: true # Boolean | **DoD Cyber Hygiene Scorecard**: Used to filter results to only return systems that report to the DoD Cyber Hygiene Scorecard.
 }

 begin